Children with autism hit waves for surf camp

 “‘Happy.’
 Isn’t that amazing?” said Paskowitz.

-This was Surfers Healing’s fifth year at Sunny Isles Beach, and the event is expected to be back again in 2018.
+This was Surfers Healing’s fifth year at Sunny Isles Beach, and the event is expected to return in 2018.